josehb96/josehb96/README.md

 # Hi, I'm Jose Hurtado Baeza! 👋

 ## 🚀 About Me
-I'm a **Computer Engineer** passionate about backend development and crafting solid software solutions.
+I'm a **Computer Engineer** passionate about backend development and committed to creating innovative software solutions that deliver real value to the world.
 I'm dedicated to continuous learning and personal development, both in software engineering and in other areas of life.
 I graduated from the University of Alicante with a specialization in Information Technologies.

 ## 🔗 Links